kentcdodds/glamorous-website/pages/api/content/typescript.md

 ### Built-in Glamorous Components

-Whilst you have typesafety on known properties, andy misspelt or missing CSSProperties will pass validation.
+Whilst you have typesafety on known properties, any misspelt or missing CSSProperties will pass validation.

 ie.
 ```ts